usbarmory/armory-drive/README.md

 The resulting `armory-drive-signed.imx` file can be executed over USB using [SDP](https://github.com/f-secure-foundry/usbarmory/wiki/Boot-Modes-(Mk-II)#serial-download-protocol-sdp).

-> :warning: if you execute firmware compiled with valid `HAB_KEYS` on an open
+> :warning: firmware compiled with valid `HAB_KEYS` and executed on an open
-> unit, at its first execution the firmware will fuse public HAB keys on the
+> unit will fuse, at its first execution, public secure boot keys on the
 > device, this is an *irreversible operation* to be performed **at your own
 > risk**.